palermo-consulting/sfec_to_wfn_cpi/package_sfec_to_wfn.md

 # SF EC to ADP WFN - CPI

+This package supports integration of SuccessFactors Employee Central with Third Party Payroll Vendor-ADP Workforce Now (WFN).

+**Name**: SuccessFactors Employee Central to ADP Workforce Now (WFN)

+**Technical Name**: SuccessFactorsEmployeeCentraltoADPWorkforceNowWFN

 ## Data to Transfer

+ This integration sends the following data from Employee Central to Workforce Software:

 - Employee master data (name, address, phone, email, and so on)
 - Employment and job (hire date, manager, and so on)
 - Compensation (annual salary, total compensation)
 - Life event notification

+**Note:**

+This package supports outbound integration from Employee Central to ADP Workforce Now.

 ## Employee Data Replication